 - A. The tract shall be developed in general accordance with the attached concept plan, set forth in Exhibits D2, D3, and D4. - B. Triggers - a.
-Neighborhood Sub-District: - i.
-Development shall be phased such that all of the townhomes will have certificates of occupancy prior to commencing work within the Highway Sub-District. - ii.
-Development shall be phased such that at minimum one (1) retail building, as identified on Exhibit D.2 as either Lot 4 or Lot 2 Block 1, shall have completed slab construction prior to commencing work within the Highway Sub-District. - b.
-Highway Sub-District: - i.
-Street Section D, as shown on Exhibit D.3, shall be built with Block D, Lots 1 and 2. - C. Where conflicts may arise between Exhibit C and Exhibit D, Exhibit C shall govern.
+Neighborhood Sub-District: - Development shall be phased such that all of the townhomes will have certificates of occupancy prior to commencing work within the Highway Sub-District. - ii.
+Development shall be phased such that at minimum one (1) retail building, as identified on Exhibit D.2 as either Lot 4 or Lot 2 Block 1, shall have completed obtained a Certificate of Occupancy prior to construction. slab construction prior to commencing work within the Highway Sub District. - b.
+Highway Sub-District: - Street Section D, as shown on Exhibit D.3, shall be built with Block D, Lots 1 and - C. Where conflicts may arise between Exhibit C and Exhibit D, Exhibit C shall govern.